Price: Free with Museum Admission

 Global Fusion Quartet

 Kianoush Khalilian is a composer and a highly skilled player of the ney (Persian reed flute).
-He began his studies with very distinguished Iranian masters, including Hasan Nahid in 1990 in Tehrana and within five years he ranked first in the nationwide Iranian school competition for ney performance.
-Kianoush has performed in concerts in Iran, Canada and across Europe, and has won awards for his outstanding teaching.
-He is about to publish his first book: a guide to learning the ney.
+He began his studies with distinguished Iranian masters, including Hasan Nahid, and within five years ranked first in the nationwide Iranian school competition for ney performance.
+Khalilian has performed in Iran, Canada, and across Europe, and has won awards for outstanding teaching.
+He is about to publish his first book, a guide to learning the ney.